openebs/website/website/src/blogs/build-a-ci-dashboard.md

 1. *Create a project*
 2. *Push the code to GitHub*
-3. *Setup the CI of the project using Gitlab*
+3. *Setup the CI of the project using GitLab*
-4. *Select the chaos test from L*[*itmus*](https://github.com/openebs/litmus)
+4. *Select the chaos test from [*Litmus*](https://github.com/openebs/litmus)*
-5. *Add the script in Gitlab YAML to create pipelines for executing the chaos tests*
+5. *Add the script in GitLab YAML to create pipelines for executing the chaos tests*
 6. *Build a CI dashboard(ex: *[*openebs.ci*](https://openebs.ci/)* ) to display the gitlab pipeline history and status*
 7. *Conclusion*